imlobster/abit62/README.md

 ### abit62

-very small and efficient generator of random base62 strings
+very small and efficient generator of random base62 strings, such as these:

+`tiNpA4Dj2RADKl1i`

+`Oq8sxA`

+`js0uTpb4tsCEK83znRZGji0s`

+<sub>(created using abit62 - the library you are currently viewing)</sub>

 ### installation